Director: Martin Scorsese

 You’d like to be rich, wouldn’t you?
 Do you know what can make you rich?
 Jordan Belfort does.
 He, and he alone, knows the secret to money.
 As Belfort shows, there’s one thing people want more than anything, and they will give anything to have it.
 They’ll give him – and you – anything to have this one product.

 It’s not drugs, but they’ll give you their drugs.
 It’s not cars or houses or expensive suits, but they’ll give you their cars and houses and expensive suits.
-It’s not sex, but they’ll fuck you all night every which way you can imagine.
 The only product you need to make money – and Jordan Belfort knows this – is the one product people truly want: money.

 From the jaw-achingly hilarious Quaaludes scene to the pair forsaking their family and friends to ensure they stay rich and get richer, the cast and crew make Wolf a terrifying, obscene joy.
-If you’ve ever wondered what The Social Network would look like if Zuckerberg spent more time taking amphetamines and dabbling in incest, Scorsese’s drama is a step in that direction.
+If you’ve ever wondered what The Social Network would look like if Zuckerberg spent more time taking amphetamines, Scorsese’s drama is a step in that direction.

 DiCaprio’s well-publicised Oscar snub should tell you all you need to know about the leading man of this production.
-Possibly the greatest actor not to have an Academy Award, his charisma leads the production, flanked by Hill’s perpetually weird yet equally ruthless sidekick and his wise-cracking, jealousy-inducing wife (Margot Robbie).
+Possibly the greatest actor not to have an Academy Award, his charisma leads the production, flanked by Hill’s perpetually weird yet equally ruthless sidekick and his wise-cracking wife (Margot Robbie).

 Teaming up with arguably cinema’s greatest living director, the result is a farcical, outrageous explosion of drugs, sex and money.
 It’s The Great Gatsby on cocaine, pot, crack, vodka, whisky – and an arrogantly large overdose of greed.